ryanstreur/bloggo/content/page/favorites.md

 draft: false
 ---

-# Movies
+## Movies

-* The Godfather
+- The Godfather
-* The Little Hours
+- The Little Hours
+- Spiderman: Into the Spiderverse
-* Lock, Stock and Two Smoking Barrels
+- Lock, Stock and Two Smoking Barrels

-* Spiderman: Into the Spiderverse
+## TV Shows

+- As of 11/16/19, Schitt's Creek.
+It's a lovely show.

-# Books
+## Books

-* Autonomous
+- Autonomous